An exercise in self confidence.

 We are already really well practiced at being critical of ourselves, so let’s turn the tables and try this for a change.
 Your super power is that you are unique, you are you, there’s only one of you, a limited edition if you like.
 In a world that can be so exhausting and self critical, try building your new mental health tool kit by starting with this exercise.

-Some of my personal examples as as person living with PH, are as follows:
+Some examples as as person living with PH, are as follows: